apiato/apiato/docs/_docs/features/authorization.md

 <a name="Permissions-Inheriting-with-Levels"></a>
 ## Permissions Inheriting with Levels

-When you create a role you can set an optional parameter called "level".
-It is set to 0 by default, (default seeded admin has it set to 999).
+When you create a role you can set an optional parameter, called `level`, which is set to `0` by default, The default seeded `admin` role has it set to `999`.

 Level allows inheriting permissions.
 Role with higher level is inheriting permission from roles with lower level.